Welcome to today's edition of the Rush 24-7 podcast.

 I'm not saying he's got, you know, gung-hole support here, but the apathy is huge.

-It doesn't show up in the polls, neither does the nine million Hillary voters who, as of yesterday, have hundreds of websites.
+Neither does the 9 million Hillary voters who, as of yesterday, have hundreds of websites.

-Well, you know, Sarah Palin had a fundraiser yesterday, a bunch of Hillary supporters showed up for it.
+Well, you know, Sarah Palin had a fundraiser yesterday.

-In fact, the nation's so excited that Harvard is suggesting that uh Bush and Cheney resign on November 5th and let Obama go ahead and be inaugurated on that day.
+In fact, the nation's so excited that Harvard is suggesting that Bush and Cheney resign on November 5th and let Obama go ahead and be inaugurated on that day.

 We're voting against the media.